megat69/tinytest/README.md

   - `operator` corresponds to a C++ operator, such as `==`, `>`, etc. ;
   - `value` corresponds to the value the variable is tested against.
 - `test_assert_pro(title, assertion, additional_message_on_failure)` : Same as `test_assert()`, but lets you send additional info to the standard error stream on failure.
+- `test_assert_throws(title, expression)` and variants : Checks whether the given expression throws an exception ; if so, the test passes, otherwise, the test fails.

 **Example :**
 ```cpp